Eddie Vedder: Personal life

-Vedder attended San Dieguito High School, now called San Dieguito Academy.
-Vedder donated proceeds from a 2006 Pearl Jam concert in San Diego toward the construction of a theater for the school in the name of his former drama teacher, Clayton E. Liggett.
+Vedder attended San Dieguito High School, now called San Dieguito Academy, and donated proceeds from a 2006 Pearl Jam concert in San Diego toward the construction of a theater for the school in the name of his former drama teacher, Clayton E. Liggett.
 Liggett was Vedder's mentor in high school.
 Vedder wrote the song "Long Road" (from Merkin Ball) upon hearing of Liggett's death in 1995.

-While living in the basement of Pearl Jam manager Kelly Curtis' house in Seattle in the early 90s, Vedder was roommates with Alice in Chains guitarist and vocalist Jerry Cantrell.
+While living in the basement of Pearl Jam manager Kelly Curtis' house in Seattle in the early 1990s, Vedder was roommates with Alice in Chains guitarist and vocalist Jerry Cantrell.
 Vedder was also friends with Alice in Chains' lead singer Layne Staley, and wrote the song "4/20/02" (from Lost Dogs) on the night that he found out about Staley's death, on April 20, 2002 (though Staley had actually died over two weeks earlier on April 5, his body was found on April 19).
 Vedder also paid tribute to Staley during a Pearl Jam show in Chicago on August 22, 2016, which would have been Staley's 49th birthday; "It's the birthday of a guy called Layne Staley tonight, and we're thinking of him tonight too.
 49 years old", Vedder told the crowd before dedicating the song "Man of the Hour" to his late friend.

-In 1994, Vedder married Hovercraft bass player Beth Liebling, whom he was dating since he was a teenager, circa 1984.
+In 1994, Vedder married Hovercraft bass player Beth Liebling, whom he had dated since he was a teenager, circa 1984.
 Vedder was Hovercraft's drummer during their opening slot for Mike Watt's U.S. tour in 1995.
 The couple divorced in September 2000.
-In an interview published in the June 29, 2006 edition of Rolling Stone magazine, Vedder said that his divorce from Liebling had devastated him.
-The divorce happened around the same time as the biggest tragedy of Pearl Jam's career, when nine fans were crushed to death during the band's set at the Roskilde Festival in Denmark on June 30, 2000.
+In an interview published in the June 29, 2006, edition of Rolling Stone magazine, Vedder said that his divorce from Liebling had devastated him.
+The divorce happened around the same time as an incident where nine fans were crushed to death during the band's set at the Roskilde Festival in Denmark on June 30, 2000.
 In an interview with Chris Cornell's daughter Lily in 2020, Vedder explained that their show started on a high because they had just been told about her birth, until about 40 minutes into their performance when the tragedy happened.
 Vedder revealed that Pete Townshend helped him through the early stages of dealing with the tragedy.

 On September 18, 2010, Vedder married his longtime girlfriend, model Jill McCormick, whom he had been dating since 2000.
 They have two daughters, Olivia, born in 2004, and Harper, born in 2008.
 In 2011, McCormick appeared in the music video for Vedder's solo single, "Longing to Belong".
 In 2014, Vedder and McCormick co-founded the EB Research Partnership, a non-profit organization dedicated to finding a cure for the genetic skin disorder epidermolysis bullosa.
-They have raised over $25 million to fund research to find a cure.
+They have raised over US$25 million to fund research to find a cure.